leoiii12/large-scale-remote-patient-monitoring-system/README.md

   - chart, the displaying web pages (`Angular`)
   - endpoint, the API endpoint for `chart` to get records from `CrateDB`
   - measurer, the measurer to monitor the latency
+- fh-producer, the high-performance program to generate high volume of sensor record for testing (`Kotlin`, `Disruptor`)
 - infra, the commands to set up Google Cloud
 - k8s - Some optional files for setting up k8s